 Over the last number of years our school has increased in size and numbers by about twenty-five percent.
 This has brought with it challenges, but overall we are delighted with the extra space which includes mainstream classrooms and support rooms.
-We have also done work on our grounds and are currently in the midst of finishing these works.
+We have also done work on our grounds.

 While the pursuit of excellent teaching and learning is the most important objective of any school, we also strive to give our children a holistic and rounded education.
-This we do through the provision of extra curricular activities and through our emphasis on the Arts (music, drama, dance and visual arts) and on physical and mental well-being.
+This we do through the provision of extra-curricular activities and through our emphasis on the Arts (music, drama, dance and visual arts) and on physical and mental well-being.
 We are an Active School and we engage a Yoga teacher to provide workshops for our pupils every year.
-While many of these activities will have to be suspended during the current crisis, we assure you that we will return to them when it is safe to do so.

 We have a highly motivated staff, who continually engage in professional development and whose dedication is obvious to all those who visit our school.
 So, it is of particular delight to me that one of those motivated teachers was chosen to become the next principal of Scoil Bhríde.
 Ms. Marianne Craig has worked here for ten years, and has been an Assistant Principal for the last four.
 I know she will bring tremendous energy and a passion for education to the role and I wish her well.